No Credit Check Loans

 We're partnered with reputable Australian lenders to bring you greater peace of mind when applying for your small loan.

-I have previous defaults – will this show up on my no credit check loan application?
+I have previous defaults – will they show up on my no credit check loan application?

 That said, having a default doesn’t automatically disqualify you from getting a cash loan.
 Lenders will look at the type of default, how long ago it occurred and whether it’s been paid.
 For example, a paid default from a phone bill a few years ago may have less impact than an unpaid or recent loan default.

-What matters most is whether you can demonstrate stable income and responsible financial habits since the default.
+What matters most when applying for a small loan is whether you can demonstrate stable income and responsible financial habits since the default.
 If your income is consistent and your current spending is under control, many lenders may still be willing to approve your application.

 However, if you are currently bankrupt or under a Part IX debt agreement, approval is highly unlikely.
 Most lenders will only consider your application once that arrangement has ended.